ManageIQ/manageiq.org/source/community/install-from-source.html.md

 8. As user miqbuilder, set up the ManageIQ Ruby development environment.
-We rely on bundler 1.3.5, if your distribution has a newer version of Bundler, remove it:
+We rely on bundler 1.3.5, if your distribution has a newer version of Bundler, remove it (meaning that last line here for uninstall is optional):

     ```bash
     su - miqbuilder
     curl -sSL https://get.rvm.io | bash -s stable
-    rvm install 1.9.3
+    sudo rvm install 1.9.3
     gem install bundler -v '1.3.5'
     gem uninstall -i /home/cfmebuilder/.rvm/gems/ruby-1.9.3-p547@global bundler -v '1.6.2'
     ```